School Counseling, M.S.

 CSP 569 - Theories of Counseling - 3 credits

-CSP 570 - Ethic and Legal Issues in School Counseling Services - 2 credits
+CSP 570 - Ethical and Legal Issues in School Counseling Services ('B' or better) - 2 credits

 CSP 573 - Equity-Based College and Career Readiness Counseling - 3 credits

-CSP 578 - Social and Cultural Diversity - 3 credits
+CSP 578 - Social and Cultural Diversity ('B' or better) - 3 credits

 CSP 606 - Counseling Children and Adolescents in Schools - 3 credits